ElectricCodeGuy/SupabaseAuthWithSSR/README.md

 This setup allows authenticated users to insert new entries into the `waiting_list` table while preventing them from reading other entries.

-## Setting Up the Error Feedback Database in Supabase
+## Setting Up the Error Feedback Database in Supabase OPTIONAL

 ### Step 1: Create the `error_feedback` Table